Wadite/GatewaySDK/sdk/README.md

 3. Configure your build environment according to the platform-specific instructions.

 4. Build the SDK by running the appropriate build command for your platform.

+For more details, refer to the Building section within this main repository README.

 Testing
 -------